Phoenixak2598/Virtual-assistant-Alexa-/README.md

 # Virtual-assistant-Alexa-
-The aim of this project is to create a virtual assistant which can be able to respond the general quarry related to a particular entity or an Organsation.
+The aim of this project is to create a virtual assistant which can be able to respond the general querry related to a particular entity or an Organsation.

 # working:
 Takes the command through microphone using speech recognition and perform the task according to that.